Richard Nolthenius, PhD - Program Chair of Astronomy, Cabrillo College

 Net human and natural contributions, in percent of total, to the observed global surface warming over the past 50-65 years according to Tett et al. 2000 (T00, dark blue), Meehl et al. 2004 (M04, red), Stone et al. 2007 (S07, green), Lean and Rind 2008 (LR08, purple), Huber and Knutti 2011 (HK11, light blue), and Gillett et al. 2012 (G12, orange).
 Note that "natural variation" contributions in most studies are actually slightly cooling the planet, so that human-caused global warming is actually slightly stronger than 100% of the warming that we observe.

 We know that the relatively mild policy proposals so far discussed, including the older Kyoto Accords, are inadequate to prevent economically and environmentally devastating consequences.
 We know that even these proposals can't get any political traction, A recent study from Media Matters found that the Sunday shows on NBC, ABC, CBS and Fox spent a combined 27 minutes on the topic of Climate Change for the whole of 2013.
 Meet the Press was singled out as “failing to offer a single substantive mention of climate change” for the entire year.
 This conspiracy of silence adds to the efforts of denialists (example: the CRU email theft just before the Copenhagen Climate Summit , and see the denialism of the Republican candidates of the 2010 election).
 The Copenhagen Climate Summit, thanks in substantial part to the efforts of climate denialists, was a dismal failure.
-Even the one "accord" agreed upon, that we must confine total global warming to no more than 2 degrees Celsius, is derided by scientists as far too much ("2 C is the boundary between dangerous and extremely dangerous climate change" - A. Bows; Tyndall Center for Climate Change Research), and yet at current emission rates, by 2028 we will have already used up our entire allotment (~565 billion tons of CO2 emissions), which can have some hope of keeping us under 2 C. This represents only 1/5 of proven oil reserves.
-Said another way, if we continue on "business as usual" till 2028 and then STOP ALL EMISSIONS PERMANENTLY, we will have commited to 2 C of warming (at minimum) and that warming would be permanent.
-2 C is more than 1/3 of the warming that happened emerging completely out of the depths of the last great Ice Age.
+Even the one "accord" agreed upon, that we must confine total global warming to no more than 2 degrees Celsius, is derided by scientists as far too much ("2 C is the boundary between dangerous and extremely dangerous climate change" - A. Bows; Tyndall Center for Climate Change Research), and yet at current emission rates, by 2028 we will have already used up our entire allotment (~565 billion tons of CO2 emissions), which can have some hope of keeping us under 2 C (and this assumes the overly conservative IPCC climate models which neglect important positive climate feedbacks).
+This represents only 1/5 of proven oil reserves.
+Said another way, if we continue on "business as usual" till 2028 and then STOP ALL EMISSIONS PERMANENTLY, we will have commited to 2 C of warming (at minimum) and that warming would be permanent. +2 C is more than 1/3 of the warming that happened emerging completely out of the depths of the last great Ice Age.
 In the face of this, oil and coal companies continue to spend hundreds of millions of dollars to discover and plan to exploit additional fossil carbon which, if burned, will devastate our future for millenia to come.

 Maybe this is a good place to repeat something I have, for 27 years now, told all my Astro lecture classes at one point or another - Nolthenius' First Law: People Learn the Hard Way.
 Most (a voting majority certainly) are unable to make real and compelling enough within their own minds what the difficult truths are, and to support the necessary action.
 I believe they will eventually commit to serious action when they see the world seriously going wrong immediately around them (not just headlines happening to someone else) - but by then it's far too late.
 That is the inexorable physics of climate time scales, and the very unfortunate time scale for climate forcing and response, as we'll see.